fabiancdng/fabiancdng.com/README.md

 - [`fabiancdng-website`](https://github.com/fabiancdng/fabiancdng.com/pkgs/container/fabiancdng-website) - Next.js front end

 There's a continuous build of the Docker image up on the Github container registry.
 You can build it yourself, however, using the Dockerfile provided in the repository.

-### Docker Compose

-I use Docker Compose to separate all services into their own container and allow container-to-container networking.
-You can find an example [docker-compose.yml](docker-compose.yml) in the repository.

 ---